mootools/mootools-core/Docs/Utilities/Cookie.md

 ### Returns:

 * (*object*) An object with the options, the key and the value.
-You can give it as first parameter to Cookie.remove.
+You can give it as first parameter to [Cookie.dispose][].

 ### Examples:

-Saves the Cookie for the Duration of the Session:
+Saves the cookie for the duration of the session:

-	var myCookie = Cookie.write('username', 'Harald');
+	var myCookie = Cookie.write('username', 'JackBauer');

-Saves the Cookie for a Day:
+Saves the cookie for a day:

 	var myCookie  = Cookie.write('username', 'JackBauer', {duration: 1});